Progressive stamping

 Progressive stamping can also be produced on transfer presses.
 These are presses that transfer the components from one station to the next with the use of mechanical "fingers".
 For mass production of stamped parts which do require complicated in-press operations, it is always advisable to use a progressive press.
 One of the advantages of this type of press is the production cycle time.
 Depending upon the part, productions can easily run well over 800 parts/minute.
 One of the disadvantages of this type of press is that it is not suitable for high precision deep drawing which is when the depth of the stamping exceeds the diameter of the part.
 When necessary, this process is performed upon a transfer press, which run at slower speeds, and rely on the mechanical fingers to hold the component in place during the entire forming cycle.
 In the case of the progressive press, only part of the forming cycle can be guided by spring-loaded sleeves or similar, which result in concentricity and ovality issues and non uniform material thickness.

 Other disadvantages of progressive presses compared to transfer presses are: increased raw material input required to transfer parts, tools are much more expensive because they are made in blocks with very little independent regulation per station; impossibility to perform processes in the press that require the part leave the strip (example beading, necking, flange curling, thread rolling, rotary stamping etc.).

 The dies are usually made of tool steel to withstand the high shock loading involved, retain the necessary sharp cutting edge, and resist the abrasive forces involved.

 The cost is determined by the number of features, which determine what tooling will need to be used.
-It is advised to keep the features as simple as possible to keep the cost of tooling to a minimum.
+Engineers keep the features as simple as possible to keep the cost of tooling to a minimum.
 Features that are close together produce a problem because it may not provide enough clearance for the punch, which could result in another station.
 It can also be problematic to have narrow cuts and protrusions.